sourcegraph/opencodegraph/README.md

 OpenCtx

-Annotations - should generalize and just make it ContextItems.
+Items - should generalize and just make it ContextItems.
 Adds context about code files, chat messages, etc. Attachment can be a file range, .

 Not just context, but also actions.

 OpenCtx

+## TODOs for rename

+- migrate GCS bucket